tommy-russoniello/docs/site/Podcast Gallery Terms of Service.md

 # Content Submission General Conditions

-By submitting a photograph to the Monstercat Inc. (“Monstercat”) website and any related or ancillary services (the “Monstercat Services”), you hereby agree to be bound by the following:
+By submitting a photograph to the Monstercat Inc. ("Monstercat") website and any related or ancillary services (the "Monstercat Services"), you hereby agree to be bound by the following:

 ## A. General Conditions